 Convinced great lighting options are only for the indoors?
 Think again.
 The truth is, accent lights are key to making Mother Nature shine, too.
-Whether we're talking about the front porch, back patio, or garden, not only will great outdoor lighting ideas keep your space illuminated long after sunset, but they can also make or break the overall ambiance and provide much-needed security.
+Whether we're talking about the front porch, back patio, or garden, not only will well-designed outdoor lighting keep your space illuminated long after sunset, but it can also make or break the overall ambience and provide much-needed security.

 Video of the Day

 Amanda Barnes of Amanda Barnes Interiors adds, "Aside from creating ambience, adequate lighting brings efficiency to homes, making them more comfortable and user-friendly regardless of the time of day.
 A well-lit home allows families to spend more time in their yard year-round, it helps deter thieves from targeting your space, and, of course, the right lighting illuminates the architectural features of any property."

 Function is a large part of outdoor lighting — whether you're using step lights on your deck, LED path lights on the stonework, or security lights on the lawn, these lights are here to serve a purpose as well as be aesthetically pleasing.